We want our MTV!

 House of Style, 1989, a fashion show hosted by Cindy Crawford, was huge.

-they were sneakily one of the great comedy incubators of the 80s, I feel like.
+they launched like they were they were sneakily one of the great comedy incubators of the 80s, I feel like.
+Yeah.

-Yeah, yeah, into the 90s because the state, the great, to me, the best sketch show of all time was the state.
+Into the 90s because the state, the great, to me, the best sketch show of all time was the state.
+Oh, yeah.

 From 94 to 95 on NTV.